What are stem cell exosomes?

 What is the difference between exosomes and cell supernatant?

-Exosomes are small particles less than 100 nm in size extracted from culture supernatant by further centrifuging.
-Our hospital uses an advanced centrifuge called the Beckman Coulter Optima XE.
+Exosomes are tiny particles less than 100 nm in size, extracted by further high-speed centrifugation of the culture supernatant.
+Our hospital uses a Beckman Coulter Optima XE high-speed centrifuge.

-with a radius 1,000 times that of exosomes.
-This means that culture supernatant contains many MVs other than exosomes, and has a different composition from pure exosomes.
+In other words, it was found that the culture supernatant contains many MVs other than exosomes, and its composition is different from that of pure exosomes.

 ×